Since it seems to be part of the SGA fic writers code that you must write something about The Storm/The Eye, here's mine. :)

 John frowned.
 "Knows what?"

 Rodney looked up at him.
 "That I nearly killed him.
 And Teyla.
-And Kolya's little friend.
-I'm pretty sure he's more than a little mad at me."
+I'm pretty sure he's more than a little mad at me right now."

-"I'll go with you if you want me to," John said, and stepped away from the work table, hoping Rodney would follow.
+"I'll go with you if you want me to," John said.
+He stepped away from the work table, hoping Rodney would follow.

 Rodney stared at the GDO pieces on the work table for several seconds before he finally stood.

-"Fine," he said tiredly.
+"Fine," he said with a tired sigh.
 "If it will get you out of my hair and make you happy, I'll go see Carson."
 He followed John out of the lab.
 "Maybe you'll be able to keep him from using every needle in the infirmary on me as revenge," he finished.

 "Major Sheppard," Beckett greeted when they entered the infirmary a few minutes later.
 "What brings you by?"

-As Rodney trailed John into the room, Beckett's look of pleasant enquiry changed to a frown.
+As Rodney trailed John into the room, Beckett's expression of pleasant enquiry changed to a frown.

 "Carson," Rodney mumbled, refusing to look at Beckett.